 Duration: 8 weeks

 Nursing curriculums are influenced by the changing landscape of health care.
 The challenge for current and future educators is how to effectively address these ongoing changes.
-In NRHL 625 Learning and Curriculum Development in Nursing Practice, you will explore curriculum development and the role of the nurse educator through the examination of a variety of conceptual frameworks relating to curriculum and instructional design.
+In NRHL 645 Curriculum Development, you will explore curriculum development and the role of the nurse educator through the examination of a variety of conceptual frameworks relating to curriculum and instructional design.